ibm-cloud-docs/containers/cs_images.md

 5. [Deploy a container by using the `imagePullSecret`](#use_imagePullSecret) in your namespace.

-### Deprecated: Creating a token-based image pull secret to access images in other {{site.data.keyword.cloud_notm}} regions and accounts
+### Deprecated: Accessing token-authorized images in other {{site.data.keyword.cloud_notm}} regions and accounts
 {: #token_other_regions_accounts}

 To access images in other {{site.data.keyword.cloud_notm}} regions or accounts, you must create a registry token and save your credentials in an image pull secret.
 {: shortdesc}

-1. If you do not have a token, [create a token for the registry that you want to access.](/docs/services/Registry?topic=registry-registry_access#registry_tokens_create)
+Tokens that authorize access to `registry.<region>.bluemix.net` domains are deprecated.
+You can no longer create new tokens.
+Instead, create cluster image pull secrets that use [API key credentials](#imagePullSecret_migrate_api_key) to pull images from the `icr.io` registry domains.
+{: deprecated}

-2. List tokens in your {{site.data.keyword.cloud_notm}} account.
+1. List tokens in your {{site.data.keyword.cloud_notm}} account.

     ```
     ibmcloud cr token-list
     ```
     {: pre}

-3. Note the token ID that you want to use.
+2. Note the token ID that you want to use.
-4. Retrieve the value for your token.
+3. Retrieve the value for your token.
 Replace <em>&lt;token_ID&gt;</em> with the ID of the token that you retrieved in the previous step.

     ```
     ibmcloud cr token-get <token_id>